bebaps/clear-menu/readme.md

 ```

 ## Options
-Clear Menu has a few options to alter its behavior.
+ClearMenu has a few options to alter its behavior.
 Below are the available options and their default settings:
 ```
 <script>
   $(function() {